 The most common treatment recommended for injury is rest, ice, compression and elevation (RICE).

-- Rest: Avoid activities that may cause injury
+- Rest: Avoid activities that may cause injury.

-- Ice: Ice packs can be applied to the injured area which will help to diminish swelling and pain.
-Ice should be applied over a towel to the affected area for 15-20 minutes four times a day for several days.
-Never place ice directly over the skin
+- Ice: Ice packs can be applied to the injured area, which will help reduce swelling and pain.
+Ice should be applied over a towel on the affected area for 15-20 minutes, four times a day, for several days.
+Never place ice directly over the skin.

-- Compression: Compression of the injured area helps to reduce swelling.
-Elastic wraps, air casts, and splints can accomplish this
+- Compression: Compression of the injured area also helps reduce swelling.
+Elastic wraps, air casts and splints can accomplish this.

-- Elevation: Elevate the injured part above heart level to reduce swelling and pain.
+- Elevation: Elevate the injured part above your heart level to reduce swelling and pain.

-Some of the measures that are followed to prevent sports related injuries include:
+Some of the measures that are followed to prevent sports-related injuries include:

-- Follow an exercise program to strengthen the muscles
+- Follow an exercise program to strengthen the muscles.

-- Gradually increase your exercise level and avoid overdoing the exercise
+- Gradually increase your exercise level and avoid overdoing the exercise.

-- Avoid exercising immediately after eating a large meal
+- Avoid exercising immediately after eating a large meal.

-- Maintain a healthy diet which will nourish the muscles
+- Maintain a healthy diet, which will nourish the muscles.

 - Avoid playing when you are injured or tired.
-Take a break for sometime after playing
+Take a break for some time after playing.

-- Learn all the rules of the game you are participating in
+- Learn all the rules of the game you are participating in.

-- Ensure that you are physically fit to play the sport
+- Ensure that you are physically fit to play the sport.